Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Materials and Methods

-This study demonstrates systematic positional biases in LLM-driven comparisons, with methodological, theoretical, and practical implications.
-Across both color and hiring domains, we find that positional biases are quality-dependent and strong: primacy effects dominate for high-quality options, while lower-quality choices elicit a recency effect.
+This study provides evidence of systematic position biases in LLM-driven comparisons, with methodological, theoretical, and practical implications.
+Across both color and hiring domains, we find that position biases are quality-dependent and strong: primacy effects dominate for high-quality options, while later options (second or third) are preferred for lower-quality choices.
+Because many applications rely on LLMs to rank, filter, or select among alternatives, even small systematic biases can propagate through decision pipelines and lead to consistently suboptimal outcomes.

-Most prior research has not clearly distinguished between two possible sources of positional effects: arbitrary tie-breaking and genuine preference distortion.
-Many studies have observed that order effects appear when the model is indifferent between the different options~\cite{pezeshkpour2023large, zheng2023judging, zhao2024measuring}, and studies on positional biases and the decoy effect often purposefully use alternatives of similar quality ~\cite{luce1998choosing, valkanova2024irrelevant}.
-While a few human studies have attempted to disentangle these explanations~\cite{farmer2017effect}, conclusions remain limited due to humans' limited ability to determine their `true' preferences~\cite{tversky1974judgment} or compute expected utilities~\cite{lichtenstein1971reversals}.
-The difficulty to determine ground-truth preferences in human subjects is further complicated by the fact that preferences are influenced by contextual factors and shift over time \cite{Hedgecock2016}.
+Most prior research has not clearly distinguished between two possible sources of position effects: arbitrary tie-breaking and genuine preference distortion.
+Many studies have observed that order effects appear when the model is indifferent between the different options~\cite{pezeshkpour202, zheng2023judging, zhao2024measuring}, and studies on position biases and the decoy effect often purposefully use alternatives of similar quality~\cite{luce1998choosing, valkanova2024irrelevant}.
+While some human studies have attempted to disentangle these explanations~\cite{farmer2017effect}, conclusions remain limited due to humans' limited ability to determine their `true' preferences~\cite{tversky1974judgment} or compute expected utilities~\cite{lichtenstein1971reversals}.
+Determining ground-truth preferences in human subjects is further complicated by contextual influences and shifts in preferences over time \cite{Hedgecock2016}.

-By contrast, LLMs allow repeated querying under controlled conditions.
-We exploit this property, along with the temperature parameter (which has no human analogue), to uncover latent preferences and distinguish tie-breaking from distortion by querying across multiple temperatures.
-Using this methodology, we show that LLMs do not merely exhibit positional effects when indifferent but can reverse strict preferences based solely on presentation order.
-Although subtle, this distinction matters: tie-breaking is relatively benign, whereas distortion leads to selecting an inferior option purely because of the order of presentation.
+We leverage features of LLMs that are not available in human studies---the ability to repeat identical queries without memory carryover, and the temperature parameter---to distinguish tie-breaking from preference distortion.
+Using this methodology, we show that LLMs do not merely exhibit position effects due to indifference but also because position effects can be strong enough to reverse strict preferences.
+Although subtle, this distinction has important practical consequences: tie-breaking is relatively benign, whereas distortion can lead to selecting an inferior option purely because of the order of presentation.